Get all your news in one place.

 The Wu-Tang 'W' is one of the most distinguishable logos in hip-hop culture, with its members adorning the 'W' on everything from clothing to chains, but it is most prominent on dozens of their album covers.
 Created by DJ and producer Mathematics, the band have stuck by the original design throughout their expansive career.

-English artist and graphic designer Roger Dean created this iconic, bubbly logo, which first debuted on the band's 1972 LP Close to the Edge.
+English artist and graphic designer Roger Dean created the iconic, bubbly Yes logo, which first debuted on the band's 1972 LP Close to the Edge.
 He also crafted Yes' album artwork and stage shows; solidifying the band's brand throughout the ages.
 It has had a variant of colours but that never makes the typography any less engaging.
 This is a logo that perfectly sums up the 1970s.

-34. Aphex Twin
+23. Aphex Twin logo

 Paul 'Terratag' Nicholson was working with alien 'vibes' at the time of this logo creation

-Choosing such a universal image for your band's logo is a dangerous path!
+Choosing such a universal image for your band's logo is a dangerous path

 The logo was created for the release of Kid A